“Bricks & mortar” product management

-Product Managers can no longer simply rely on place, price, promotion to succeed.
-Aligning product development with other contributors to products relies on understanding the customer’s needs and the organisation’s intentions for the product, something product management is uniquely positioned to do.
+Product Managers can no longer rely on place, price, promotion to succeed.
+Aligning product development with other contributors relies on understanding the customer’s needs and the organisation’s intentions for the product, something product management is uniquely positioned to do.

 In the modern world, product management is about owning the vision, design, and execution of a product.
-And whilst Product Managers may not be expert-level professionals in any one aspect, they are involved in conceiving, planning, designing, developing, verifying, validating, testing, launching, iterating, and retiring products.
+Product Managers may not be expert-level professionals in any one aspect, but they are involved in conceiving, planning, designing, developing, verifying, validating, testing, launching, iterating, and retiring products.

-Some product management frameworks, including some still in use by technology and software product companies – draw a stark distinction between “new product development/acquisition” and “commercialization & manufacturing operations”.
+Some product management frameworks draw a stark distinction between “new product development/acquisition” (Technical Product Manager) and “commercialization & manufacturing operations” (Commercial Product Manager or Marketing Product Manager).
 In the “bricks and mortar” world, where product developments typically have long lead times, this makes sense – product managers spend most of their time commercialising already-developed products.

 However, software (especially given the nearly universal adoption of agile methods) is fundamentally different in that product development happens continuously and never ends.

 Here are some of the key differences between physical product management and technology product management.

 |Product is “given” to the Product Manager||Product Manager decides what to build|

 |Product changes have long lead times||Products have short lead times|

 |Big design up front||Continuous change and redesign|